 Taxi: (700 pesos each way) This can be booked with your hotel and is the most direct way to the falls from Puerto Iguazu.
 You can also set a pickup time for the way back, or use one of the taxis lined up at the park exit.
-It’s slightly faster than the bus and shouldn’t take no longer than 30 minutes door to door.
+It’s slightly faster than the bus and shouldn’t take longer than 30 minutes door to door.

-Iguazu Falls National Park General Info
+Iguazu Falls General Info

 Hours: 8am-6pm